javierhf/api-documentation-my-learning-path/docs/sdlc/index.md

 ### SDLC Details

-The following table disclose each stage with more details:
+**To learn more about the SDLC** check the following table disclosing each stage with more details:

 | Stage | Description | Technical Writer | Documents |
 |---------- | ------------ | ----------- |--------------- |